apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 * -S: Sort output by file size.
 * -r: Reverse the sort order.
 * -u: Use access time rather than modification time for display and sorting.
+* -e: Display the erasure coding policy of files and directories only.

 For a file ls returns stat on the file with the following format: